 Water Watch: The EPA suggests that the average household’s leaks can account for more than 10,000 gallons of water wasted every year, or the amount of water needed to wash 270 loads of laundry.[i]
 With droughts becoming more common, the cost of getting water to your tap is becoming apparent.
-Try using less water wherever you can, and check for leaks and have them fixed.
+Try using less water wherever you can, and check for leaks so you can have them fixed.

 Recycle: Recycling helps the environment by using fewer resources to produce products from recycled materials.

 Compost: Solid waste makes up a good portion of landfill waste.
-Start a compost pile and use the finished compost to make your garden happy.
+Start a compost pile and use the finished compost to feed your garden.

 Use Natural Products: Studies suggest each home has over 10 pounds of toxic chemicals from cleaners, old paint, insecticides, and other chemicals.
 Avoid these chemicals altogether.
 There are great, natural products that work just as well (if not better) than harsh chemicals and are good for the environment.